Stories

 Who brought soccer to Newfoundland?
 Guido Del Rizzo chimes into the debate, noting that it was British and Irish merchants, not Portuguese, who first brought the sport to Newfoundland.

-Guido Del Rizzo is the honorary Italian Consul for Newfoundland and Labrador.
+Guido Del Rizzo is the honorary Italian consul for Newfoundland and Labrador.
 Originally from northern Italy, he arrived in St. John’s in 1965.
-Since then, he established Del Contracting and has been the owner of Christian’s Pub on George Street in St. John’s for about 40 years.
+He subsequently established Del Contracting and has been the owner of Christian’s Pub on George Street in St. John’s for about 40 years.
 Soccer fans, especially Italians, gather at Christian’s to watch the European games.

-History Encounter Portuguese People Trade Sports Portuguese Culture Irish Culture Folklore British Culture
+History Encounter Portuguese People Sports Portuguese Culture Irish Culture Folklore Portuguese Community British Culture

 First impressions of St. John’s